Kranf99/IOKranf/README.md

 This javascript library is inspired by the great C's <iostream.h> library.

-The actual code of this library is a mixture of several projects:
+The actual code of the IOKranf library is a mixture of several projects:
 * IOCream library: https://bitbucket.org/sumukhbarve/iocream/
 * Promise-Alert project: https://github.com/rBurgett/promise-alert
 * The "co" package: https://www.npmjs.com/package/co